-Toxteth, where youth attacked the police using railings as spears, look like a Sunday- school outing.
+ings to South Africa than Britain.
+The other Western powers have less interest in South Africa - which is why they can impose sanctions more easily.
+Of the 2,000 overseas owned companies in South Africa, over 50% are controlled from the UK.
+Two thirds of South African banking is controlled by UK banks Standard Chartered and Barclays.
+This has tremendous significance for the future of British capitalism.
+Britain is tied hand and foot to the South African state.
+What is happening there could push the British economy over the cliff.
+The effect of this on the class struggle would make the recent riot in Toxteth, where youth attacked the police using railings as spears, look like a Sunday- school outing.
 Other nations can afford to disinvest in apartheid, in the hope of coming to an arrangement with a future Mandela government.
 The US in particular stands to gain a black capitalist Azania if Britain loses white South Africa.
 The ANC is prepared to negotiate its way into the US bloc, as were the Sandinistas in Nicaragua before the Reagan government cocked it up.
-As one of the ANC's leaders put it:

-The US is beginning to fear that everything it supports might be undermined.
+As one of the ANC's leaders put it: The US is beginning to fear that everything it supports might be undermined.
 That is why it has begun to make overtures towards the ANC.
 On the right terms the ANC is willing to talk to anyone.
 Dialogue is part of the struggle, although it has its menacing side.

-Direct investment by overseas nations in factories, plant and equipment in South Africa approaches £12 billion, and £5 billion of this, over 40 per cent of the total, is owned by British companies.
-US investment is only 20 per cent of the total, which means the US lends much less of its total lendings to South Africa than Britain.
-The other Western powers have less interest in South Africa - which is why they can impose sanctions more easily.
-Of the 2.000 overseas owned companies in South Africa, over 50% are controlled from the UK.
-Two thirds of South African banking is controlled by UK banks Standard Chartered and Barclays.
-This has tremendous significance for the future of British capitalism.
-Britain is tied hand and foot to the South African state.
-What is happening there could push the British economy over the cliff.
-The effect of this on the class struggle would make the recent riot in

 The US has learned from Cuba and Nicaragua.
 It wants South Africa to stay in its imperialist orbit, and it sees that the ANC is genuinely prepared to discuss terms.
 That is why the left wing of US capital, the Democratic party, and many Republicans, have been pressurising Reagan to break with apartheid now.
 In American political terms, being for apartheid is like being against motherhood.
 Even a judge has been arrested on an anti-apartheid demo.

-RAIL STRIKE FIASCO

-Since the end of the miners' strike, the ruling class has been preparing to take on other sections of the working class.
+RAIL STRIKE FIASCO Since the end of the miners' strike, the ruling class has been preparing to take on other sections of the working class.
 British Rail responded to the resistance by guards in Scotland and S.Wales to the 'unilateral' imposition of driveronly trains, by sacking 300 and preparing another 1200 dismissal notices.
 BR say that so long as the guards accept the driver-only working, then they won't be out of a job.
 This is obviously a load of rubbish.
 The introduction of driver-only trains is part of the plan to force through thousands of redundancies.
 Nowhere do the management come out and say where these jobs are supposed to be coming from.
 Guards will not be able to move to different areas since no more guards' jobs will be created.
 Nor for that matter will they be retrained to do any other job in BR.
 The driver-only trains are supposed to be saving BR £27m.
 Being nice to your employees does not save money.
 Nor does being honest or truthful.
+PROPAGANDA WAR The media wasted no time in throwing its full weight behind BR's attempts to defeat its workers.
+Large notices placed in the papers by BR warned that the only result of strike action would be massive redundancies and closures.
+Editorials threatened guards with the misery of life on the dole, and the imminent collapse of the rail network in the face of road competition for both passengers and freight.